U.N. Summit: Climate-Related Disasters Getting Worse, Funds To Help Falling Short

 But Mucote was there to press a different issue — one echoed throughout the day in speeches by the heads of countries from West Africa to Southeast Asia to the Caribbean: Low- and middle-income countries lack the resources to effectively cope with the onslaught of climate-linked natural disasters already wreaking havoc.

-And despite a few new pledges of financial assistance for climate change adaptation made by development banks and wealthy countries on Monday, the world is still tens of billions of dollars short of what is needed to expand disaster response strategies like Mucote's to other high-risk communities, according to climate change and disaster adaptation experts and global leaders at the summit.
+And despite a few new pledges of financial assistance for climate change adaptation made by development banks and wealthy countries on Monday, the world is still tens of billions of dollars short of what is needed to expand disaster response strategies such as Mucote's to other high-risk communities, according to climate change and disaster adaptation experts and global leaders at the summit.

 "The intensity of disasters is building, and as a result vulnerability and poverty are increasing," Mucote says.
 But people in developing countries "are not receiving the support they need to prepare for and respond to the climate crisis."

 This year has seen plenty of evidence of that trend, including Hurricane Dorian in the Bahamas; drought in Afghanistan, Somalia and Central America; and Cyclone Fani in India.
 According to a report released over the weekend by the International Federation of Red Cross and Red Crescent Societies, nearly 110 million people worldwide required humanitarian assistance in 2018 because of disasters including floods, storms, droughts and wildfires.
-That number is on track to double by 2050, the report found, with costs that could rise from between $3.5-12 billion today to $20 billion per year by 2030.
+That number is on track to double by 2050, the report found, with costs that could rise from between $3.5 billion and $12 billion today to $20 billion per year by 2030.

-"Seeing those images of destruction in the Bahamas makes me angry," said Achim Steiner, who leads the U.N.
-Development Programme, in a speech on Sunday.
+"Seeing those images of destruction in the Bahamas makes me angry," Achim Steiner, who leads the U.N.
+Development Programme, said in a speech on Sunday.
 "Because the tragic truth is that there's a lack of action on climate adaptation, even though the impact is unfolding right before our eyes."

 Back in 2009, at a major climate summit in Copenhagen, then-Secretary of State Hillary Clinton convinced her peers to rally around a commitment that rich countries should raise at least $100 billion per year by 2020 to help poorer countries respond to climate change.
 According to an Oxfam America report released over the weekend, that goal is currently only about half met.
-Just one-fifth of that funding is dedicated to adaptation (as opposed to greenhouse gas mitigation measures, like installing solar panels), the report found, and of that, only a small portion is ultimately delivered to the 48 least-developed countries, including Mozambique.
+Just one-fifth of that funding is dedicated to adaptation (as opposed to greenhouse gas mitigation measures, such as installing solar panels), the report found, and of that, only a small portion is ultimately delivered to the 48 least-developed countries, including Mozambique.
 Overall, the report concluded that those countries have received around $3 per person per year for climate adaptation.

 "The situation is quite bad," said Sonam Wangdi, secretary of the National Environment Commission of Bhutan and the chairperson of the least-developed countries coalition at the Summit, in a press conference on Monday.
 "With the pledges, we are nowhere near where we should be."